 A platelet that finds a newly-formed vascular injury must be able to stop, attach firmly to the vessel wall, and recruit other platelets, all under the high-shear environment of blood flow.
-The receptor αIIbβ3 is vital to the coagulation process that creates thrombi, but is usually inactive to prevent unwanted blood clots.
-This project uses a dynamical systems model to examine the intracellular protein kinetics required to activate αIIbβ3 that begin with the binding of collagen to receptors on the platelet's surface.
+The receptor αIIbβ3 is vital to the coagulation process that creates thrombi, but at rest it is kept inactive to prevent unwanted blood clots.
+This project uses a dynamical systems model to examine the intracellular protein kinetics required to activate αIIbβ3 that begin with the binding of ADP to P2Y receptors on the platelet's surface.

 Broadly neutrilizing antibodies found in the cervico-vaginal mucus have been shown to have weak affinity to mucin monomers.
 This project seeks to determine properties of Ab that maximize the trapping and neutrilizing of HIV virions before entering the body.